johan-m-o/LEDTennis/readme.md

 ### Wiring
 ![Schematics sketch](/images/schematics.png)
-Above you see the schematic I made before starting the build.
+Above you see a version of the schematic I made before starting the build (at an earlier stage, the original sketch was uploaded here, but since it wasn't showing the actual setup it has been replaced).
+The original sketch had player 1 on D13, player 2 on D11 and left button on D3, but since I at one point thought I'd work with external interrupts I needed to use D2 and D3 for the player buttons (since those are the only pins for interrupts on the Nano).
+Eventually I found I did not need any interrupts, but at this point everything was soldered up already.
+Of course, any pins can be used as long as you adjust for this in the code.

 When working with LED strips like this it can be a good idea to add a capacitor between it and the power supply (to account for any dips in the power supply), but since I’m working off a battery I tested this first and it didn’t work very well.
 The capacitor would simply take too much of the charge from the battery to be able to power the Arduino, so I left it out of the design.

 In the schematic, the components grouped in the lower right (battery, power button, player 2 button, resistor and LED strip) are housed in one of the plastic boxes and the rest in the other.
 To keep voltage drop to a minimum the LED strip starts by the battery box rather than the box housing the microcontroller.